 2) Free writing

-After you’ve read, understood, and annotated the text, remove 10-15 minutes and dedicate it to a gruelling, highly productive brainstorming session.
-Ignore grammatical errors, ignore the self-judgement, put all inhibitions aside and just freely write what you think and what points you can deduce from the text.
+After you’ve read, understood, and annotated the text, remove 10-15 minutes and dedicate it to a grueling, highly productive brainstorming session.
+Ignore grammatical errors, ignore self-judgment, put all inhibitions aside, and just freely write what you think and what points you can deduce from the text.
 Once you’ve laid the foundation, you can easily choose and cancel what you need and don’t need.

 3) Graphic Representation